JayOaks/JayOaks/README.md

 <!---
 JayOaks/JayOaks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-Trying to see if Holopin Board is updated.
+I'm trying to see if the Holopin Board is updated.
 Added widgets from Quine
-Turned Vaunt widget into comment
+Turned the Vaunt widget into a comment
+Adding a header image to profile README
 You can click the Preview link to take a look at your changes.
 --->